Facial Coding for Depth Interviews

 In its own words, ‘SenseMaker links micro-narratives with human sense-making to create advanced decision support, research and monitoring capability in both large and small organisations.’

-It allows people to collect images, conversations, writing, both formally and informally, then uses a patented method to interpret the stories into a series of abstract concepts.
+It allows people to collect images, conversations, writing, both formal and informal.
+Using a patented method it interprets the stories into a series of abstract concepts.
 Unlike apps like Storify, SenseMaker requires the participants themselves to interpret their story and is based on complexity theory.
-It deals with large amounts of data and produces statistical data backed up by explanatory narrative, making it ideal for all sorts of ethnographic and community projects.
+It produces statistical data backed up by explanatory narrative, making it ideal for all sorts of ethnographic and community projects.

 What is an Insight?

 A great deck by @Umar Ghuman umarg.com, putting together perspectives from planning directors and luminaries in the business.
-There still is no one definition, but you will have fun working out your own.
+Its great fun, and really useful, to work out your own.
 Are insights about Truth, Weird-Normal, Reshaping Perception or a Disturbance in the Discourse?
 Find out here